vuongducphuong/documentation/content/applications/sales/point_of_sale/configuration/epos_ssc.rst

 Self-signed certificate for ePOS printers
 =========================================

-ePOS printers are designed to work seamlessly with Point of Sale systems.
+ePOS printers are designed to work seamlessly with Điểm bán hàng systems.
 Once connected, the two devices automatically share information, enabling the direct printing of tickets from the POS system to the ePOS printer.